thejettdurham/jettdurham.com/content/about.md

 ## About Me

 So, my name is Jett Durham.
-I guess that's about all I have to say about that.
+As Forrest Gump said, I guess that's about all I have to say about that.